 Since they are not hot, eating the seeds of shishito peppers is ok.
 There is no intense heat level and they are safe to eat.
-That is a bit different that when you eat jalapenos and the heat comes from the seeds and membranes.
-But keep in mind every once in awhile one will be hot.
-I am not sure why but learn more here to find out all you can about AIR FRYER SHISHITO PEPPERS.
+That is a bit different than when you eat jalapenos and the heat comes from the seeds and membranes.
+But keep in mind every once in a while one will be hot - find out more about the Scoville level.

 When eating shishito peppers, hold them by the stem and dip them.
 Then eat everything but the stem.
 We like having an empty bowl on the side to discard the stems into.